nextcloud/documentation/developer_manual/basics/events.rst

 For example, if a user is created, a `UserCreatedEvent` will be emitted.

-Events are ususally evmitted *after* the event has happened.
+Events are usually evmitted *after* the event has happened.
 If it's emitted before, it should be prefixed with `Before`.

 Thus `BeforeUserCreatedEvent` is emitted *before* the user data is written to the database.